laowantong/paroxython/docs/md/preparing.md

 </figure>
 </center>

 For us, this cute duck typing comes with a challenge.
-[As already explained](#beware-of-renaming-built-ins), Paroxython relies on the names of the methods and attributes to guess the type of the built-in objects.
+Although this may change in the future, for now Paroxython ignores your type hints.
+[As already explained](#beware-of-renaming-built-ins), it just relies on the names of the methods and attributes to guess the type of the built-in objects.
 For instance, the default taxonomy has these two lines:

 ```plain
 type/sequence/list	          member_call_method:(append|extend|insert|reverse|sort)